Bertha Heyman

 Bertha Heyman (born c.
-1851 - 1901) was a 19th-century American criminal, also known as "Big Bertha" or the "Confidence Queen."
+1851 - 1901) was an American criminal, also known as "Big Bertha" or the "Confidence Queen."
 She was described by famed New York City detective Thomas F. Byrnes as "one of the smartest confidence women in America", and was considered by the New York City police to be "the boldest and most expert of the many female adventuresses who infest the country."
 She managed to swindle several men out of a total of many thousands of dollars, even while behind bars.

 Background, description, and criminal methodology

 She was born Bertha Schlesinger in Prussia, and came to the United States in 1878.
 She was married twice; first to Fritz Karko, with whom she lived in New York and later Milwaukee; and then to a man she identified as John Heyman.
 Contemporary sources described her as "a stout gross looking woman", or alternatively as having a "somewhat pleasing face" or "a lady of the same smart appearance and engaging manners."
 Byrnes profiled her in his 1886 book Professional Criminals of America, and described her as follows:

 Thirty-five years old in 1886.
 Born in Germany.
 Married.
 Very stout woman.
 Height, 5 feet 4½ inches.
 Weight, 245 pounds.
 Hair brown, eyes brown, fair complexion.
 German face.
 An excellent talker.
 Has four moles on her right cheek.

 Heyman's typical scheme involved conning money out of men by pretending to be a wealthy woman who was unable to access her fortune.
 She stayed at the best hotels and retained both a maid and a manservant in her service, while bragging about having influential friends.
 Her confidence tricks "were extraordinarily bold and ingenious, and they were covered by much ostentatious display."

 Heyman told The New York Times in 1883 that she was only interested in getting money, not in having or spending it, and claimed that she gave the bulk of her ill-gotten funds to the poor.
 "The moment I discover a man's a fool I let him drop, but I delight in getting into the confidence and pockets of men who think they can't be 'skinned.'
 It ministers to my intellectual pride."